Language and gender

 Research into the many possible relationships, intersections and tensions between language and gender is diverse.
 This field crosses disciplinary boundaries, and, as a bare minimum, could be said to encompass work notionally housed within applied linguistics, linguistic anthropology, conversation analysis, cultural studies, feminist media studies, feminist psychology, gender studies, interactional sociolinguistics, linguistics, mediated stylistics, sociolinguistics, and feminist language reform and media studies.

 In methodological terms, there is no single approach that could be said to 'hold the field'.
 Instead, discursive, poststructural, ethnomethodological, ethnographic, phenomenological, positivist and experimental approaches can all be seen in action during the study of language and gender, producing and reproducing what Susan Speer has described as 'different, and often competing, theoretical and political assumptions about the way discourse, ideology and gender identity should be conceived and understood'.

 As a result, research in this area can perhaps most usefully be divided into two main areas of study. first, there is a broad and sustained interest in the varieties of speech associated with a particular gender; also a related interest in the social norms and conventions that (re)produce gendered language use (a variety of speech, or sociolect associated with a particular gender which is sometimes called a genderlect).
 Second, there are studies that focus on ways language can produce and maintain sexism and gender bias, and studies that focus on the contextually specific and locally situated ways in which gender is constructed and operationalized.
 In this sense, researchers try to understand how language affects the gender binary in society.

-Historically, The study of gender and language in sociolinguistics and gender studies is often said to have begun with Robin Lakoff's 1975 book, Language and Woman's Place, as well as some earlier studies by Lakoff.
+Historically, the study of gender and language in sociolinguistics and gender studies is often said to have begun with Robin Lakoff's 1975 book, Language and Woman's Place, as well as some earlier studies by Lakoff.
 The study of language and gender has developed greatly since the 1970s.
 Prominent scholars include Deborah Tannen, Penelope Eckert, Janet Holmes, Mary Bucholtz, Kira Hall, Deborah Cameron, Jane Sunderland and others.
 Among key works in the field, the 1995 edited volume Gender Articulated: Language and the Socially Constructed Self is often referred to as a central text on language and gender.

 History and development of the field

 The early studies on the notion of language and gender are combined into the fields of linguistics, feminist theory, and political practice.
 The feminist movement of the 1970s and 1980s started to research on the relationship between language and gender.
 These researches were related to the women's liberation movement, and their goal was to discover the linkage between language usage and gender asymmetries.
-Since, feminists have been working on the ways that language is maintaining the existing patriarchy and sexism.
+Since then, feminists have been working on the ways that language is maintaining the existing patriarchy and sexism.